 - SAJOG to complete the plan for deployment of expanded electronic monitoring system.
 Called the virtual command center or VCC.
 Initially this system will be focused on incident command response.
 Future efforts will incorporate additional operational inputs to include RFID, Bluetooth, and cameras.
-This is an ongoing project with initial rollout scheduled for Q1/Q2 2021. - Finalize and launch the Tacoma Area Joint Operations Group (TAJOG) in 2021. - Complete a response plan with SDOT and WASDOT to mitigate impacts to surface street fluidity during times of increased truck traffic.
-Adoption expected by all parties Q2 2021.
+This is an ongoing project. - Finalize and launch the Tacoma Area Joint Operations Group (TAJOG). - Complete a response plan with SDOT and WASDOT to mitigate impacts to surface street fluidity during times of increased truck traffic.